BRIEF SUMMARY AND INTRODUCTION: Until just a few

 corporation before 1997, is now able to elect noncorporate

-status by simply filing Form 8832 with the appropriate IRS
+status by simply filing Form 8832 with the

-become effective, provided the date is not more than 75
+is to become effective, provided the date is not more than 75

 days after, or 12 months prior to, the date of filing.
 If